 From the parking area, head west to Zippy rock, then turn right and head north to the major big brown crag with the long tall fingercrack.
 Scramble around the right(east) end to access the routes on the north side.
 Descend the slab on the east end to a rap from bolts or a couple easy fifth-class smears down to the boulders.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Stirrup Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Stirrup Rock:

 Featured Route For Stirrup Rock